abhishekpawar1060/Business-Insighter/README.md

 npm run dev
 ```

-# Run the Project on docker container
+# Run the Project on docker desktop
 1. Setup the env file first, above mentioned
 2. Start the Docker Desktop and run below two commands
 ```